javadbat/jb-pin-input/README.md

 | --jb-pin-input-wrapper-box-shadow          | border width of each number input wrapper. default value is `none`                            |
 | --jb-pin-input-error-message-margin        | margin of error message. default value is `0`                                                 |
 | --jb-pin-input-error-message-color         | color of error message. default value is `#dc3545`                                            |

+## Other Related Docs:

+- see [`jb-pin-input/react`](https://github.com/javadbat/jb-pin-input/tree/main/react); if you want to use this component in react

+- see [All JB Design system Component List](https://github.com/javadbat/design-system/blob/main/docs/component-list.md) for more components

+- use [Contribution Guide](https://github.com/javadbat/design-system/blob/main/docs/contribution-guide.md) if you want to contribute in this component.